CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 #### Flow Diagram:
-Assume the client entered the colors (230,13,255) and (123,200,255), eventually main will call run_checks, which will then call different_colors with those values.
-To compare them without a color blindness filter.
+Assume the client entered the colors (230,13,255) and (123,200,255), eventually main will call run_checks, which will then call different_colors with those values to compare them without a color blindness filter.

 ```mermaid
 flowchart TD